3 black friday marketing strategies to boost sales

 6. Improve your shopping experience

 Marketing games, broadcast on social networks or in the form of pop-ups on your online/in-app store, are excellent levers for spreading an e-couponing campaign.
-This is particularly true for instant wins, which enable participants to find out whether or not they’ve won a gift (and the nature of the reward).
+This is particularly true for instant wins, which enable participants to find out immediately whether or not they’ve won a gift (and the nature of the reward).

-As part of a web couponing strategy, the brand can even opt for a 100% win rate competition.
+As part of a web couponing strategy, the brand can even opt for a 100% winning competition.
 As the name suggests, this mechanism promises all participants the chance to win a prize.
 The prospect will be able to launch a wheel of fortune or play the one-armed bandit and find out how much your discount will be (-30, 40 or 50%, for example).

 Showroomprive & Rituals example